vippsas/vipps-epayment-api/api-guide/modifications/capture.md

 ## Capture via the API

 Once the good or services are delivered or on their way to the customer it is time to capture the payment.
-This can be done through the [Capture Payment Enpoint][capture-payment-endpoint].
+This can be done through the [Capture Payment Endpoint][capture-payment-endpoint].
 This endpoint take the following properties in the body of the request

 <ApiSchema id="epayment-swagger-id" pointer="#/components/schemas/CaptureModificationRequest" />